 Idealism is a form of Monism (as opposed to Dualism or Pluralism), and stands in direct contrast to other Monist beliefs such as Physicalism and Materialism (which hold that the only thing that can be truly proven to exist is physical matter).
 It is also contrasted with Realism (which holds that things have an absolute existence prior to, and independent of, our knowledge or perceptions).

 Relativism is a philosophical doctrine that at the very least says that all things are dependent upon a point of view or framework and that no one point of view or framework should take precedence over another.
 When we use the word relative, we don’t use it in the strict sense, such as the definition suggests, and is thus called soft relativism.
-Subjective relativism, a form of cognitivism, is when things can be objectively true relative to you but not universally true which can be put as “what is true for you is not for me.”
+Subjective relativism is when things can be true or false relative to you but not universally true or false which can be put as “what is true for you is not for me.”

 Determinism is the philosophical idea that given an initial state of the universe that only one path of events is physically possible, which means every state is predetermined by a prior cause.
 Indeterminism is the idea that things are not caused or not caused deterministically.
 When science models phenomena, especially in quantum physics, events are determined in probabilistic terms.